 The Speed Results: Post-migration to Kinsta

 As you can see, the hosting company you choose will make a huge difference in how fast your website loads.
-Which affects your user experience, which affects your SEO which then affects the profit your website generates for you.
+This affects your user experience, which affects your SEO which then affects the profit your website generates for you.